tarunkumar519/facedetection-master/README.md

 i3 or higher core processor (CPU)/ 2.1 GHz or higher

-Photo images or webcam for testing.
+Webcam for live video testing.

 ## Run